Shoulder Pain Paulina Hills, MO

 The Human Shoulder | Shoulder Pain in Paulina Hills, MO

-The shoulder is one of the human body’s largest and most complex joints.
-In actuality, what is referred to as the shoulder joint is made up of four different joints:
+The shoulder is among the largest and most intricate joints we have.
+In actuality, it is a complex of four joints:

-2. The acromioclavicular (AC) joint is formed by the junction of the clavicle the acromion, the part of the shoulder blade that is the highest part of the shoulder.
-A plane joint, it allows for additional rotation of the shoulder blade.
+2. The acromioclavicular (AC) joint connects the clavicle to the acromion, the part of the shoulder blade that is the highest part of the shoulder.
+A gliding joint, it allows for additional rotation of the shoulder blade.

-3. The sternoclavicular (SC) joint is a plane-style synovial joint located where the collarbone meets the breastbone at the foundation of the neck.
-As the only joint that connects the arm to the body, it connects the movement of the upper limb with the core of your body.
+3. The sternoclavicular (SC) joint is a gliding joint located where the clavicle meets the breastbone at the base of the neck.
+As the only joint that connects the arm to the torso, it coordinates the movement of the upper limb with the core of your body.

 The shoulder is supported and surrounded by:

-• the four muscles of the rotator cup that surround the head of the upper arm bone, which allow for movement movement and stabilize and protect the GH joint
+• the four muscles of the rotator cup that surround the head of the upper arm bone, which allow for movement movement and keep the head of the humerus firmly within the shallow socket of the shoulder

 • the biceps tendon and rotator cuff tendons which attach muscle to bone